DevOps Certification Training Course

 Moving ahead, it’s time that you understand the reasons to use containers.

 Following are the reasons to use containers:

 Docker is a platform which packages an application and all its dependencies together in the form of containers.
-This containerization aspect of Docker ensures that the application works in any environment.
+This containerization aspect ensures that the application works in any environment.

 As you can see in the diagram, each and every application runs on separate containers and has its own set of dependencies & libraries.
 This makes sure that each application is independent of other applications, giving developers surety that they can build applications that will not interfere with one another.